Southwest allows alcohol to be carried in checked luggage under the following conditions.

 Firearms must be encased in a hard-sided, locked container that is of sufficient strength to withstand normal handling, as follows:

 A firearm in a hard-sided, locked container may be placed inside a soft-sided, unlocked suitcase.

-A firearm placed inside a hard-sided, locked suitcase does not have to be encased in a container manufactured for the transportation of firearms.
+A firearm placed inside a hard-sided, locked suitcase must be encased in a hard-sided, locked container.